Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 Fast Fact: Malayan sun bears are the world’s smallest bears and are threatened by forest degradation, illegal hunting and poaching of young cubs for the pet trade.

-Don’t Miss: Feeding time at Camp Leakey is not to be missed
+Don’t Miss: Feeding time at Camp Leakey.

 In the southwest corner of New Zealand’s South Island lays Fjordland, a maze of navigable waterways that penetrate deep into the snow-capped Southern Alps mountain range.
 Doubtful and Milford Sounds, with their steep, forest-clad near-vertical mountain flanks plunging into the sea are the undisputed stars of Fjordland National Park.
 Carved by glacial erosion during the ice age, British author Rudyard Kipling declared Milford Sound as the ‘eighth wonder of the world’, writing a short story inspired by his visit to Milford Sound.